jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

 *Fact*
-Lots of magic Java frameworks trace state of objects and automatically persist changes to database.
+Lots of magic Java frameworks trace state of objects and automatically persist changes to database

-This means that a sensible repository save method looks like:
+This means that a sensible repository `save` method may look  like: